 Real-time detection is an important aspect of all DLP components, i.e., Network, eDiscovery and content-aware Endpoint protection.
 The GTB detection technology has the rare capability of real time inspection and detection of secure content.
 The unique advantage of Real-Time inspection is the ability to prevent data loss over the network on any protocol.
 This is in stark contrast to competing solutions which can prevent data loss/Leak (i.e.block a violating transmission) only on non-Real-time protocols: SMTP via MTA, HTTP/S or FTP via a proxy and/or ICAP server.

 The GTB DLP Suite uses a different, proprietary technique for file cracking from its competitors.
-The process does not require knowledge of the file type, or the location of the beginning of the file or its end in the data stream.
+The process does not require knowledge of the file type, nor the location of the beginning of the file nor its end in the data stream.

-The GTB detection engine is also able to determine the language and encoding, based on the content, in situations where the file format and metadata do not provide this information.
+The GTB SDK engine is also able to determine the language and encoding, based on the content, in situations where the file format and metadata do not provide this information.
 Utilizing "on the fly" real-time content inspection, the GTB SDK engine supports the filtering, understanding & exporting of any content from huge amounts of diverse information regardless of file format.
 This is done in real-time without the need of a proxy server, with virtually a detection of zero false positive.

 The main advantage of the GTB file cracking technology becomes obvious when a third party technology does not support newly introduced file types as was the case with the introduction of Office 2007.
 It took competing vendors almost a full year to keep up at that time.

 Being both Port & Protocol Independent, unauthorized transmission attempts either active (e-mail, instant messages) or passive (exposing data through a web server or shared folders) covered; including protection against unauthorized printing of documents, containing any secured data.